 9. Common Problems and How to Avoid Them

-Key takeaway: Most failures with CAFM systems arise from poor governance and unrealistic expectations, not due to missing features.
-Invest before in clear process responsibility, data rules, and concise prioritization of use cases during the technical selection.
+Key takeaway: Most failures with CAFM systems are due to poor governance and unrealistic expectations, not due to missing features.
+Invest before the technical selection into clear process responsibility, data rules, and a concise prioritization of use cases.

-Typical weaknesses occur simultaneously: unfinished processes, inconsistent master data, missing integration specifications, customizations too early, and insufficient pilot planning.
-These problems reinforce each other: poor data leads to faulty tests, which in turn create pressure for adjustments, driving complexity and costs.
+Typical weaknesses occur simultaneously: unfinished processes, inconsistent master data, missing integration specifications, customizations that are too early, and insufficient pilot planning.
+These problems reinforce each other: bad data leads to faulty tests, which in turn create pressure for adjustments, driving complexity and costs.

 | Problem | Why it happens | Immediate Action (within 4 weeks) | Who takes over |